-7.1 The Supplier shall use its reasonable endeavours to deliver the Equipment on the date or dates specified in the Supplier’s acknowledgement of order, but any such date is approximate only.
-If no dates are so specified, delivery shall be within a reasonable time of acceptance of the order.
-Time is not of the essence as to the delivery of the Equipment and the Supplier is not in any circumstances liable for any delay in delivery, however caused.
+7.1 The Supplier shall use its reasonable endeavours to deliver the Equipment, Supplier Software, and Services on the date or dates specified in the Sales Order Acknowledgement, but any such date is approximate only.
+If no dates are so specified, delivery shall be within a reasonable time of the later of acceptance of the Sales Order Acknowledgement or payment of the deposit.
+Time is not of the essence as to the delivery of the Equipment, Supplier Software, and Services, and the Supplier is not in any circumstances liable for any delay in delivery, however caused.

-7.2 The Equipment may be delivered by the Supplier in advance of the quoted delivery date on giving reasonable notice to the Customer.
+7.2 The Equipment, Supplier Software, and Services may be delivered by the Supplier in advance of the quoted delivery date on giving reasonable notice to the Customer.

 7.3 Delivery shall be made during normal business hours (excluding bank or public holidays).
 The Supplier may levy additional charges for any deliveries made outside such hours at the Customer’s request.

-7.4 The Customer shall co-operate with the Supplier in all matters relating to delivery and installation of the Equipment.
+7.4 The Customer shall co-operate with the Supplier in all matters relating to delivery and installation of the Equipment, Supplier Software, and Services.

-7.5 The Customer shall be responsible (at the Customer’s cost) for preparing the delivery location for the delivery of the Equipment and for the provision of all necessary access and facilities reasonably required to deliver and install the Equipment, in accordance with and as agreed at the time of the site survey.
+7.5 The Customer shall be responsible (at the Customer’s cost) for preparing the delivery location for the delivery of the Equipment, Supplier Software, and Services, and for the provision of all necessary access and facilities reasonably required to deliver and install the Equipment, Supplier Software, and Services, in accordance with and as agreed at the time of the Supplier’s site survey or as otherwise agreed between the parties.
 If the Supplier is prevented from carrying out delivery or installation on the specified date because no such preparation has been carried out, the Supplier may levy additional charges to recover its loss arising from this event.

 7.6 The Customer and Supplier shall comply with all applicable laws including health and safety laws.